hmr9162-droid/MIAP-ZIM-Project/README.md

 -ˋˏ✄┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈┈

-## This project borrows from the following resources
+## This project incorporates the following resources:

 | 🔗 | 📚
 |:--------------:|:----------------------------------------------------------:|